scwangdyd/zero_shot_hoi/README.md

 ## Training a model and running inference

 ### 1. Human-Object Region Proposals Network (HORPN) only
-This example is provided for training the human-object region proposals network (i.e., not for the interactive object detection and interaction detection but only generating region proposals for interacting objects).
-The HORPN is used as the first stage of two-stage detectors (e.g., Faster R-CNN).
-Here we use Resnet-50-FPN as backbone.
-The model will be trained on the `vcoco_train_known` set which includes only the images and annotations of known objects.
+This example is provided for training the human-object region proposals network (note: not for the interacting object detection or HOI detection).
+The HORPN is used as the first stage of two-stage detectors to generate region proposals for interacting objects.
+This example will train the model on the `vcoco_train_known` set which includes only the images and annotations of known objects.
 Please hard-code the path to images and annotation files in `lib/data/datasets/builtin.py` before runing the code.

 ```
 # To train HORPN